Understanding Attributes in TM1 – Made Easy with Examples

 If you have a large number of elements in your dimension, do not use the right-click method to open the attribute editor.
 Turn on Control Objects and look for the control cube for the dimension, then open that and make your changes there.

-Finally, you can also define TM1 Attributes through automated process within TI scripts.
+Finally, you can also define TM1 Attributes through an automated process within TI scripts.
 Here you can:

 - Add a new attribute